 In the scope of teaching and learning of languages, the approach is rather Competency-based Language Teaching (CBLT).
 It is the application of the principles of Competency-Based Education to language teaching.
-(Richards and Rodgers, 2001, p.141)
+(Richards & Rodgers)

 This approach adopted recently in teaching languages like other approaches had received much support being a powerful and positive element of change.

-Docking (1994:15, cited in Richards and Rodgers ,2001) explains the power of the approach in relation to teaching and assessment.Competency -based approaches "to teaching and assessment offer teachers an opportunity to revitalize their education and training programs.
+Docking (1994, cited in Richards & Rodgers, 2001) explains the power of the approach in relation to teaching and assessment.
+Competency-based approache "to teaching and assessment offer teachers an opportunity to revitalize their education and training programs.
 Not only will the quality assessment improve, but the quality of teaching and student learning will be enhanced by the clear specification of expected outcomes and the continious feedback that competency-based assessment can offer.
-These benificial effects have been observed at all levels and kinds of educationand training, the primary school to university, and from academic studies to workplace training".(p.
+These effects have been observed at all levels and kinds of education and training, the primary school to university, and from academic studies to workplace training". (p.
 142)

-The close relationship that characterizes the process of language teaching and learning and assessment is extremly taken into account to reach effective and successfull teaching.
+The close relationship that characterizes the process of language teaching and learning and assessment is extremly taken into account to reach effective and successful teaching.
 Thus, Competency-based language teaching should go hand in hand with Competency-based assessment where assessors and teachers assess students' competencies including knowledge.
-Accordingly, syllabuses and programs are designed on the basis of competencies that involve in addition to learners' knowledge, their attitudes, behaviors and skills.
+Accordingly, syllabuses and programs are designed based on competencies that involve in addition to learners' knowledge, attitudes, behaviors and skills.
 Moreover, the notion of performance is highly considered when it comes to teaching and assessing language learners' outcomes.

-Language Programs are also designed on the basis of CBLT where competencies are at the core of the teaching and learning process.
-Like the Competence that learners are required to master, Performance is also of vital importance as far as language is concerned, language programs are based on "a performance outline of language tasks that lead to a demonstrated mastery of language associated with specific skills that are necessary for individuals to function proficiently in the society in which they live".(Grognet and Crandall, cited in Richards and Rodgers,2001, p.
-142)
+Language Programs are also designed based on CBLT where competencies are at the core of the teaching and learning process.
+Like the Competence that learners are required to master, Performance is also of vital importance as far as language is concerned.
+Language programs are based on "a performance outline of language tasks that lead to a demonstrated mastery of language associated with specific skills that are necessary for individuals to function proficiently in the society in which they live".
+(Grognet & Crandall, cited in Richards and Rodgers, 2001)

-The notion of subject knowledge upon which many syllabuses are designed, the competency based language teaching, however, is designed on the basis of the notion of competencies which "consist in a description of the essential skills, knowledge, attitudes, and behaviors required for effective performance of a real-world task or activity.
-These activities may be related to any domain of life, though have typically been linked to the field of work and to social survival in a new envirenment".
-(Richards and Rodgers,2001,p.144).
-Docking (1994) setsforth the notion of competencies which are the grounds of teaching languages in comparison to the subject knowledge, CBLT "by comparison is designed not around the notion of subject knowledge but around the notion of competency.
+The notion of subject knowledge upon which many syllabuses are designed, the competency-based language teaching, however, is designed based on the notion of competencies, which "consist in a description of the essential skills, knowledge, attitudes, and behaviors required for an effective performance of a real-world task or activity.
+These activities may be related to any domain of life, though have typically been linked to the field of work and to social survival in a new environment" (Richards & Rodgers, 2001, p.144).
+Docking (1994) setsforth the notion of competencies, which are the grounds of teaching languages in comparison to the subject knowledge, CBLT "by comparison is designed not around the notion of subject knowledge but around the notion of competency.
 The focus moves from what students know about language to what they can do with it.
 The focus on competencies of learning outcomes underpins the curriculum framework and syllabus specification, teaching strategies, assessment and reporting.
-Instead of norm-referenced assessment, criterion-based assessment procedures are used in which learners are assessed according to how well they can perform on specifinc learning tasks".(Docking 1994, cited in Richards and Rodgers, 2001, p.144)
+Instead of norm-referenced assessment, criterion-based assessment procedures are used in which learners are assessed according to how well they can perform on specific learning tasks".
+(Docking 1994, cited in Richards & Rodgers, 2001)

-3- Evaluation and Assessment 3-1-Evaluation
+3- Evaluation and Assessment

+3-1-Evaluation